Santhi Soundarajan: Later life

 In January 2007, the Tamil Nadu Chief Minister Karunanidhi awarded Santhi a television set and a cash prize of Rs.
 1.5 million for her Doha Games effort, despite the fallout of Santhi failing a gender test.
 Santhi spent her reward money on her students; there are an average of 68 (trainees) and none of them is charged any fee.

 Santhi's application to the state-run railways for a job before the games was turned down because the athlete failed a gender test.

 In September 2007, Santhi was reported to have attempted suicide, reportedly by consuming a veterinary drug at her residence.
 The attempt was blamed on gender, economic, and sports pressure in India.

 Two months later, Santhi took up coaching, starting a training academy at her home district of Pudukkottai, and became a temporary athletics coach with the regional government.
 By 2009, her academy had 68 students and her students had won the first and third positions in the Chennai marathon.

 Santhi was admitted to the NIS athletic coach diploma course in Bangalore in 2013.
 Santhi was one of the 24 coaches in athletics, out of the 108 students who attended the course in eight disciplines. on 30 April 2014 she became a qualified athletics coach, being awarded the NIS diploma certificate at the Sports Authority of India graduation ceremony in Bangalore.
-Santhi doesn't have a permanent job at that time.
-Commenting on Santhi's situation, Olympic shooter Anjali Bhagwat, who termed the incident as "shameful," said "The athlete should be given at least a central or state government job for her financial stability, in lieu of what Santhi has done for the country".
+Santhi didn't have a permanent job at that time.
+Commenting on Santhi's situation at the time, Olympic shooter Anjali Bhagwat said: "It's sad that such thing has happened in our society.

-In December 2014, with the help of gender activist Gopi Shankar Madurai, Santhi met Pon.
+In December 2014, with the help of intersex rights activist Gopi Shankar Madurai, Santhi met Pon.
 Radhakrishnan, Minister of State for Road Transport and Highways, Olympic silver medallist Rajyavardhan Singh Rathore, Minister of State for Information Technology and Broadcasting, and Union Sports and Youth Affairs Minister Sarbananda Sonowal in New Delhi to present a request for assistance securing a permanent job as an athletics coach, and in restoring her 800m silver medal from the 2006 Doha Asian Games.

 Radhakrishnan, a political heavyweight from Tamil Nadu, in turn, wrote to Sports Minister Sarbananda Sonowal to release a cash award to Santhi, but the Ministry's response was unfavorable: she was informed through a letter that since the medal has not been restored to her, the Ministry cannot give a Rs 10 lakh cash award for the medal.
 Also, the Ministry does not provide or recommend jobs in central/state government offices.